scambier/tic80-typescript/README.md

 - Ensure that your code is compiled to `build/compiled.js`.
 This tool does **not** perform the compilation from `ts` to `js`.
 - Run `npm start` to compress your code (to `build/compressed.js` by default) and launch your game.

+This command will try to execute your compiled file (to catch any exception and print its stack trace), run it through Uglify-js to compress it, and then inject the resulting code into TIC-80.

 ## Code size with different compression options

 - Default compiled file, straight from TypeScript: 100% of code size